 - Small devices can be implanted and used as a temporary “artificial heart”

 - Neonatal ventilators

 - Intensive care ventilators

-The modern ventilator is a highly sophisticated piece of equipment which can deliver different modes of ventilation according to the patient’s needs.
+The modern ventilator is a highly sophisticated piece of equipment that can deliver different modes of ventilation according to the patient’s needs.
 They are:

-Volume controlled ventilation: the commonest mode; the volume and ventilatory rate are set in accordance with the patient’s arterial oxygen and carbon dioxide levels.
+Volume controlled ventilation: the standard mode; the volume and ventilatory rate are set in accordance with the patient’s arterial oxygen and carbon dioxide levels.

-Pressure controlled ventilation: This mode is utilized in patients with high airway pressures who are at risk of barotrauma with volume-controlled ventilation.
-A maximum inspiratory volume is set and the ventilatory rate is modulated as per blood gases.
+Pressure controlled ventilation: This mode is used in patients with high airway pressures who are at risk of barotrauma with volume-controlled ventilation.
+A maximum inspiratory volume is set, and the ventilatory rate is modulated per blood gases.